CatOfTheCannals/final-project-park-management/report.md

 | Special Features | Doublewrite buffer | PITR, streaming replication |

 Both systems provide robust concurrency control and recovery mechanisms, with PostgreSQL offering more advanced point-in-time recovery options and MySQL providing slightly better performance in high-concurrency OLTP workloads due to its optimized implementation of MVCC.

-## Trade-offs
-- **Test Focus vs Implementation Speed:** By focusing on tests first, we ensure quality but may initially be slower than direct implementation.
-- **Schema Complexity vs Requirement Fidelity:** Some relationships (mentioned in Simplifications) were omitted or simplified to reduce schema complexity and meet the "minimal effort" guideline.
-Some constraints (like element food rules) were implemented via triggers due to database engine limitations (MySQL CHECK constraints).
-- **Data Volume vs Performance:** The current schema is optimized for the expected data volume.
-For significantly larger datasets, additional denormalization or specialized indexes might be needed.